Start installing PE in a Windows environment

 When prompted in the terminal, log into the Linux node as the

-master by copying the appropriate download URL from the downloads page and running:
+as your master by copying the appropriate download URL from the downloads page and running:

 wget --content-disposition '<DOWNLOAD_URL>'